Lisa Hill (political scientist)

-Lisa Hill is Professor of Politics at the University of Adelaide, Australia.
-She has previously held positions at the University of Sydney and the Australian National University.
+Lisa Hill is an Australian political scientist.
+As of 2026 she is professor of politics at the University of Adelaide, and has previously held positions at the University of Sydney and the Australian National University.

-Hill's research interests include electoral law, Australian politics, history of political thought, social, political and economic thought of the Scottish Enlightenment, the development and pre-history of liberalism, classical political economy, political corruption, and classical Stoicism.
-She is particularly known for her work in support of compulsory voting.
-She was elected a Fellow of the Academy of the Social Sciences in Australia in 2011.
+Early life and education

+Hill studied at the University of Tasmania and was then a Rhodes Scholar at University College, Oxford University, England.

 Political work

 Hill is an advocate for compulsory voting, pointing out that in Australia (where voting is compulsory) turnout has remained steady at about 95 per cent, whilst in voluntary voting systems around the world turnout has been on the decline.
 She has estimated that were Australia to introduce voluntary voting, turnout would decline to 60 per cent.
 She holds that the decline in turnout is most pronounced among younger, poorer and more marginalised voters, a factor that explains why there is more wealth inequality within voluntary systems: politicians have less incentive to cater to the needs of more marginalised voters, who are less likely to vote in voluntary systems.

 Her expertise in the area has also been recognised by the Australian and British Electoral Commissions, as well as in the popular media, with her ideas being explored in such publications as Slate and the International Business Times.

-She recently co-authored Compulsory Voting: For and Against (Cambridge University Press) with political philosopher Jason Brennan, who took the opposing side of the debate.
+She co-authored Compulsory Voting: For and Against (Cambridge University Press, 2014) with political philosopher Jason Brennan, who took the opposing side of the debate.
 The book has been called "the best and most thorough recent contribution to the literature on this subject" by Professor Ilya Somin of George Mason University School of Law.

-Hill's current work focuses on challenging proponents of epistemic democracy, such as Brennan, who advocate for a political system in which an educated elite is given more political power.
+As of 2017, Hill's work focused on challenging proponents of epistemic democracy, such as Brennan, who advocate for a political system in which an educated elite is given more political power.
 Such proponents argue that such recent, arguably undesirable, election outcomes such as the election of Donald Trump and Brexit would have been prevented under an epistocracy; Hill suggests that this is empirically incorrect, and argues that we should instead be focused on "how to deepen and expand" the franchise in order to improve our democracies.

-Hill is also a founding member and current chair of the research committee of the Centre for Public Integrity, an independent think tank dedicated to preventing corruption, protecting the integrity of our accountability institutions, and eliminating undue influence of money in politics in Australia.
+Hill is also a founding member of the research committee of the Centre for Public Integrity, an independent think tank dedicated to preventing corruption, protecting the integrity of our accountability institutions, and eliminating undue influence of money in politics in Australia.

+Research interests

+Hill's research interests include electoral law, Australian politics, history of political thought, social, political and economic thought of the Scottish Enlightenment, the development and pre-history of liberalism, classical political economy, political corruption, and classical Stoicism.
+She is particularly known for her work in support of compulsory voting.

+Recognition

+Hill was elected a Fellow of the Academy of the Social Sciences in Australia in 2011.

 Personal life

-Hill is the lead singer of The New Zekers.
-She also paints for fun, and was the illustrator of the cover of Elleke Boehmer's 2005 book Colonial and Postcolonial Literature.
+Hill was the lead singer of The New Zekers.
+She paints for fun, and was the illustrator of the cover of Elleke Boehmer's 2005 book Colonial and Postcolonial Literature.